Quick answer

 - Utilise premium bonds as part of your tax-efficient savings strategy.

-- Careful planning can help minimise or eliminate Inheritance Tax liability.
+- Careful planning can help reduce your Inheritance Tax liability.

 - Maximise your beneficiaries’ inheritance through effective estate planning.

-- Consider tax-free savings options to reduce your IHT burden.
+- Consider outside the scope of IHT savings options to reduce your IHT burden.

 - Review and adjust your estate plan regularly to ensure it remains optimised.